Convoy SC 7: Aftermath

-SC 7 had lost 20 ships out of 35, seven being sunk by U-99.
-The tonnage lost was 79,592 GRT.
-The arrival of Convoy HX 79 in the vicinity had diverted the U-boats and they sank twelve ships from Convoy HX 79 that night.
+SC 7 had lost 20 ships out of 35, six being sunk by U-99, a loss of 79,592 GRT.
+The arrival of Convoy HX 79 in the vicinity had diverted the U-boats and they sank twelve ships from that convoy during the night.
 No U-boats were lost in either engagement.
-The loss of 28 ships in 48 hours made 18 and 19 October the worst two days for shipping losses in the Atlantic campaign.
+The sinking of 28 ships in 48 hours made 18 and 19 October the worst two days for shipping losses in the Atlantic campaign of the war.
 The attack on Convoy SC 7 was a vindication of the U-boat wolfpack tactic and was the most successful U-boat attack of the Atlantic campaign.
 Convoy tactics were rudimentary at this early stage of the war.
 The escorts' responses were uncoordinated, as the ships were unused to working together with a common battle plan.
 Command fell to the senior officer present and could change as a ship arrived.

 The escorts were torn between staying with the convoy, abandoning survivors in the water, as Defensively Equipped Merchant Ships (DEMS) regulations demanded and picking them up, leaving the convoy unprotected and risking being torpedoed.
 In the German semi-official history, Germany and the Second World War (2015), Bernd Stegemann wrote that the U-boats had their best success per-day-at-sea in October 1940.
 During the winter of 1940–1941 the U-boats had less success due to the seasonal weather, the British–US destroyers-for-bases deal, the arrival of the first corvettes, the addition of radar sets and radio-telephones to British destroyers and the slow increase in the number of Coastal Command aircraft.